quarkiverse/quarkus-azure-services/integration-tests/azure-eventhubs/README.md

 ## Preparing the Azure services

-You need to create an Azure Cosmos DB account before running the sample application.
+You need to create an Azure Eventhub namespace before running the sample application.

 ### Logging into Azure

-Log into Azure and create a resource group for hosting the Azure Cosmos DB account to be created.
+Log into Azure and create a resource group for hosting the Azure Eventhub namespace to be created.

 ```
 az login